-xx
+Thinking of giving a digital toy to a child this year?
+Pediatricians say don’t

 “A little bit of screen time here and there is unlikely to have much harm if a child otherwise has other activity,” Mendelsohn said.
 But he added that screen time can overwhelm young children and is difficult to limit and control.

 The academy’s website offers suggestions on ideal toys for young children, including balls, puzzles, coloring books and card games.
+The academy recommends the toy lists from Zero to Three (zerotothree.org) and the National Association for the Education of Young Children (naeyc.org).

-Shopping recently at Dancing Bear Toys in Asheville, N.C., a store that doesn’t sell electronic toys, Leah Graham Stewart said she supports the academy’s advice even if avoiding digital toys and games is tough.
+Shopping recently at Dancing Bear Toys in Asheville, North Carolina, a store that doesn’t sell electronic toys, Leah Graham Stewart said she supports the academy’s advice even if avoiding digital toys and games is tough.

 She said she’s noticed her two young boys tend to misbehave after playing on an iPad she typically reserves for long airplane rides.